You are at part 2 of 2

 By leaving the hustle and bustle of the bazaars and go to Beyoglu, Taksim, Nisantasi and Sisli districts you will find sophisticated boutiques where you can browse peacefully in fashionable stores featuring elegant fashions made from Turkey's finest textiles and leather.

-You may also wish to shop in the Akmerkez Shopping Center in the Etiler district on the north east side of Istanbul.
-For some people, a little shopping goes a long way.
-Istanbul has something to offer to these people too.
-Whether you are interested in gourmet foods, or an evening of bar-atmosphere entertainment, Istanbul has it all in the area known as Beyoglu.
-For some of the world's finest cuisine, especially seafood, head for the famous Çiçek Pasaji (Flower Arcade).
-It is within easy walking distance of Taksim Square by way of Istiklal Caddesi (Street).
+Whether you are interested in gourmet foods, or an evening of bar atmosphere entertainment, Istanbul has it all in the area known as Beyoglu.
+For some of the world's finest cuisine, especially seafood, you need to head for the famous Cicek Pasaji (Flower Arcade).

-Also in Beyoglu, on Nevizade Caddesi (street), you will find a large number of Meyhanes behind the Balik Pazari (Fish market).
+Also in Beyoglu, on Nevizade street (Nevizade Caddesi), you will find a large number of Turkish tavern and bar is called in Turkish 'Meyhane' (may-han-na), just behind the Balik Pazari(the fish market).

-For the best nightlife, take the coastal road northeast along the Bosphorus to Ortaköy district where you will find an abundance of nightclubs, jazz clubs, world famous seafood restaurants, and bars.
+Well; for the best nightlife, take the coastal road northeast along the Bosphorus('BOGAZ' in Turkish) to Ortakoy district where you will find an abundance of nightclubs, jazz clubs, world famous seafood restaurants, and bars.

-With regard to where to get the best traditional Turkish and Ottoman dishes, we highly recommend: Karaköy Lokantasi (Restaurant is lokanta in Turkish).
+With regard to where to get the best traditional Turkish and Ottoman dishes, we highly recommend: Karakoy Lokantasi (Restaurant is lokanta in Turkish).

-The restaurant sits in the middle of the wharf district in Karaköy, a stone's throw from the Bosphorus and it is located across from the sea terminal for foreign cruise ships.
+The restaurant sits in the middle of the wharf district in Karakoy, a stone's throw from the Bosphorus and it is located across from the sea terminal for foreign cruise ships.
 You can easly spot it by the large clock that hangs out front.
 Owner Mr.Oral Kurt mostly greets guests at the door and his menu offers a variety of authentic Ottoman dishes and traditional Turkish cuisine.

-Karakoy Lokantasi serves beer, wide assortment of wine, and raki.
-It is a table-cloth class restaurant and does not offer entertainment only authentic Turkish dishes.
-The prices are very reasonable.
 The restaurant usually fills up at lunch time with business people from the shipping and maritime offices in the surrounding wharf district, meanwhile not well known by tourists.
 Some of the waitresses knows enough English to serve customers.
 The only thing is, the neighborhood is pretty empty in the evening.
 So, we recommend to take a taxi to the restaurant.

 When you visit the Karakoy Lokantasi, please let the owner know that you were highly recommended by www.helloturkey.net.
 Thank you.